Suppose that you’re about to practice, compose, or improvise: Do you aim to restate past ideas or come up with fresh ones?

 With a cache of ideas in hand, our next step is to adopt a playful approach to separating out the valuable nuggets from the raw material.

 In the practice room, let’s say, we might record some passages, listen back, make revisions, record again, and so forth, taking pleasure in the process.

-*The above quotation from W.S.
-Merwin is paraphrased from a statement he made during his residency at the UNC School of the Arts, April 21-23, 2008.
+*The W.S.
+Merwin quotation is paraphrased from a statement I heard him make during his residency at the UNC School of the Arts, April 21-23, 2008.

 © 2010 Gerald Klickstein